THE BIOGRAPHY OF DR. RANDOL FRANCIS FAWKES, JR.

 Francis has a made a mark on the nation according to his calling.
 His teaching and impact have produced outstanding participants especially in the E. Clement Bethel National Arts Festival.
 Their piano marks are a matter of record.
 His former protégés are: Gregory Hall, Sandra Burrows, Sean Hanna (former president of the Nassau Music Society), Flora Simpson (former piano accompanist for the National Youth Choir), Naomi Hoodendoorn, Paul and Tanya Hanna.
 He has also impacted Dr. Dion Cunningham.
 These artists in their own right are perpetuating the artistic tradition.

 He was to see his teaching go quite far.
 His most progressive youthful student was prodigy Tussah Heera (nee Shah).
 She has won first place prizes in the United States while studying in Nassau with Mr. Fawkes from 2006-2007.
 Living in Las Vegas, she revisited the Bahamas to perform.
 Tussah received standing ovations for both recitals.
 Her phenomenal technique and mature artistry astonished the Nassau Music Society audience.
-She is now studying as a scholarship student at Canada’s Royal Conservatory of Music.

 Mr. Fawkes has also impacted and given guidance to the international top prize winner and concert pianist George Li.
 This pianist became global at the age of nineteen after winning the Silver Medal in the 15th Tchaikovsky International Piano Competition.
 The New York Times has described this artist as a “powerhouse” and a “revelation.”